Skip to main content

 Where is the Museo Julio Romero de Torres?

-The museum is on the Plaza del Potro in Córdoba's Centro neighbourhood, approximately 10 minutes' walk from the Mezquita.
-It shares the plaza with the Museum of Fine Arts and the Centro Flamenco Fosforito.
+The museum is on the Plaza del Potro in Córdoba's Centro neighbourhood, about 10 minutes' walk from the Mezquita.
+It shares the plaza with the Museum of Fine Arts and the Centro Flamenco Fosforito (housed in the Posada del Potro, the inn Cervantes named in Don Quixote).